opensanctions/site/_content/about.md

     OpenSanctions is an international database of persons and companies of political, criminal, or economic interest.
 ---

-The project combines the sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
+Our data combines the sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
 This makes it easy to:

 * **Cross-check databases** for conflicts of interests and signs of illicit activity.
 * **Screen potential customers** and partners in international dealings.